About the Detention Facility

 - The Jefferson County Detention Services Division's facility is designed to accommodate approximately 1,300 inmates in minimum, medium, and maximum security units and special housing areas.

 - The entire facility comprises 388,000 square feet with room for male and female detainees in separate housing modules

 - The facility opened in 1986 at its current location in Golden

-- Each two-story quadrant in the minimum-security areas include sleeping rooms, exercise areas, token-operated laundries and multipurpose rooms for meetings and recreation.
+- Each two-story quadrant in the minimum-security areas includes sleeping rooms, exercise areas, token-operated laundries, and multipurpose rooms for meetings and recreation.
 Because of the structural design of many parts of the jail staff members are able to effectively watch inmates in a direct-supervision manner.

-The jail received its accreditation by the American Correctional Association (ACA), which ensures that an independent, nongovernmental body regularly checks the jail standards.
+The jail received its accreditation from the American Correctional Association (ACA), which ensures that an independent, non-governmental body regularly checks the jail standards.
 The facility's medical unit is also accredited by the National Commission on Correctional Healthcare (NCCHC).